 On Fabricated Reviews

 You'll eventually see a competitor with a suspicious spike of recent reviews and no obvious explanation.
 You can flag potential policy violations in your Google Business dashboard.
-The stronger long-term response is building volume: consistent, real reviews collected over time make a competitor's anomalous spike less relevant to the algorithm.
+The stronger long-term response is building volume: consistent, real reviews collected over time are the one record an anomalous spike can't imitate.

 Don't buy reviews, don't ask clients to change their wording before posting, and don't offer anything of value in exchange for a review.
 Google's policies prohibit all of it, and violations can get your listing suspended.
 The only review strategy that lasts is the one that earns them honestly.